Large N Optimization for multi-matrix systems: Matrix Quantum Mechanics Spectrum

 At first we present in Table \ref{tab:E_gs_0_comparison} the comparison of the ground state energies, in which the two-matrix results are obtained from numerical minimization, and the one-matrix results are obtained from the analytical expression \eqref{eq:1M-Egs_0}.
 The two-matrix model in $c=0$ cases doubles the one-matrix model interaction, and one expects that the ground state energy should therefore be twice that of the corresponding one-matrix result.
 Table \ref{tab:E_gs_0_comparison} exhibits excellent agreement, verifying the expectation.

 As for the spectrum computation, the multi-matrix models lose the simple feature $N_{\Omega}=l$, and a rapid growth of $N_{\Omega}$ has already been observed in the two-matrix case.
-Based on the $l=9$ ($l=7$) numerical minimization data for interacting (free) case, we present some spectrum results evaluated at truncation $l=4$ in Table \ref{tab:2M-spectrum_lmax_4}, and $l=6$ in Table \ref{tab:2M-spectrum_lmax_6}.
-Taking the $l=6$ case for example, one has $\mathcal{N}(6)=37$ dimensional $\Omega$ in $V_{\operatorname{eff}}$.
-On the other hand, the fact $L = 10$ requires us to use the $\mathcal{N}(10)=261$ dimensional $\widehat{\Omega}_0$ and $V^{(2)}_{0}$, which implies a large amount ($261-37=224$) of the zero eigenvalues of $\widehat{\Omega}_0 V^{(2)}_{0}$.
-This was verified by our Mathematica program.
-Comparing Table \ref{tab:2M-spectrum_lmax_4} and Table \ref{tab:2M-spectrum_lmax_6} we see that as $l$ is increased, low lying spectrum are stable and convergent, and higher level frequencies are obtained.
+Based on the $l=9$ ($l=7$) numerical minimization data for interacting (free) case, we present some spectrum results evaluated at truncation $l=4, 5, 6, 7$ in \Cref{tab:2M-spectrum_lmax_4}, \ref{tab:2M-spectrum_lmax_5}, \ref{tab:2M-spectrum_lmax_6}, \ref{tab:2M-spectrum_lmax_7} and \ref{tab:2M-spectrum_lmax_7_part2}.
+Taking the $l=6$ case for example, one has $N_{\Omega}=37$, so that $\Omega$ in $V_{\operatorname{eff}}$ is $37 \times 37$.
+On the other hand, the fact $L = 10$ requires us to use the $N_{\text{Loops}}=261$ dimensional $\widehat{\Omega}_0$ and $V^{(2)}_{0}$, which implies a large amount ($261-37=224$) of the zero eigenvalues of $\widehat{\Omega}_0 V^{(2)}_{0}$.
+This was verified by our \texttt{Mathematica} program.
+Comparing the two-matrix spectrum results, we see that as $l$ is increased, low lying spectrum are stable and convergent, and higher level frequencies are obtained.